 Join students from other high schools in Central Florida to work on team work, presentation, and goal setting skills with support from current UCF Integrated Business faculty and students.
 Whether students intend to major in business or are exploring other career options, they can practice some valuable skills while collaborating with a team to propose a solution to our case challenge.

 Registration is free.
-Breakfast and lunch will be provided, and prizes will be awarded in several categories.
+Prizes will be awarded in several categories.

 High school teachers can participate in an interactive, professional development session with our Integrated Business faculty while the students work on the competition.
-The event will be held at the College of Business on one Friday during the month of February from 8:00am to 5:00pm.
+The event will take place virtually on Friday February 12 from 7:00 am to 2:15 pm.

 High school groups should register by contacting UCF Instructor, Shelley Maccini at firstname.lastname@example.org.
 Priority registration deadline is Friday, December 4h.
 Additional registrations will be accepted on a space available basis.